Farsene1/Object-Oriented-Programming-Project/README.md

 ```bash
 mvn clean install -U
 ```
-After typing this in the bash, simply run the program through the **client package**.
+After typing this in the bash, simply run the program through running main in the **client package**.

+Or you can download the project through clicking on the download link of [this page](https://imnublet.github.io/Polar/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.